ankitson/homelab/README.md

 This repo holds the operations related tooling for the homelab.
 Right now, it creates an instance on Hetzner Cloud with Docker installed using Terraform.

+# TODO

+- is cloud-init even running? directories not created, tailscale not installed, nginx doesnt seem to be running until i check the status with systemctl?

 ## Dependencies

 - [Terraform](https://developer.hashicorp.com/terraform/install?product_intent=terraform)